 Sexual attraction or having sex with many types of animals, has been named zoophilia and individuals as being zoophiles.Your question is focusing on the part about consent.
-In my opinion having sexual relations with people (children, mentally handicapped, etc.) or animals who are unable to truly consent is wrong.
+In my opinion having sexual relations with people (children, people with dementia, etc.) or animals who are unable to truly consent is wrong.
 Having sexual desires or sexual fantasies is one thing, acting out or having intercourse is another.

-Some homosexuals feel a need to portray or show their homosexuality by dressing up like drag queens, expressing themselves in perceived stereotypical manners or living with other homosexuals in what they consider a safe space or village environment.
+Some people feel a need to dress up like drag queens, expressing themselves in perceived stereotypical manners or living with other people in what they consider a safe space or village environment.
 Some people have the need for this external demonstration; especially homosexual people who have delt with harassment, psychological, verbal or physical abuse or non-acceptance by their peers, family or society.
 So, for some non-heterosexuals their queerness represents just their sexuality, nothing more.
 Yet, for other non-heterosexuals, their queerness takes a major role in their lives and they feel more comfortable living within it everyday: it is the foundation of their personality and how they feel comfortable living their lives.
 Furthermore, there exists a lot of misunderstanding within the community itself; issues of racism, gender, beauty expectations and so on.

 The reality is that most non-heterosexuals live very “normal” and average lives, like most everyone else in the population: they get up in the morning, go to school or work, etc, etc. They are doctors, plumbers, office workers, sales people, lawyers, truck drivers, business owners, artists, farmers and so on.
 Queer people exist everywhere but so do people who have prejudices against others, for example some Caucasians in North-America who have racist biases against specific groups of people e.g. Blacks and Hindus are taxi drivers, Filipinos are cleaning woman and Chinese or Pakistanis are convenient store owners.
 To say all gays have Aids or to only see them as hairstylists and drag queens is also a bias, basically a prejudice which is a form of racism.